adityaghosh1987/native-clipboard/README.md

 # native-clipboard
-Copying text to the clipboard
+This will copy the text to the clipboard

 ## Install
 You can install this package either with `npm` or with `bower`.